jamielsharief/document-store/README.md

 [![build](https://travis-ci.org/jamielsharief/document-store.svg?branch=master)](https://travis-ci.org/jamielsharief/document-store)
 [![coverage](https://coveralls.io/repos/github/jamielsharief/document-store/badge.svg?branch=master)](https://coveralls.io/github/jamielsharief/document-store?branch=master)

 DocumentStore is a Key-Value Store (KVS) that stores data in JSON documents, giving you a productive way to work with simple or nested data and allows for felxible and dynamic schema.
 Data can easily be synced across multiple servers.
-This provides a consistent interface for working with JSON data as a no sql database.
+This provides a consistent interface for working with JSON data as a no SQL database.

 ## Creating a Document